Reggie Bullock: Detroit Pistons (2015–2019)

 On July 9, 2015, Bullock was traded to the Detroit Pistons, along with Danny Granger and Marcus Morris, in exchange for a 2020 second-round draft pick.
 On October 25, 2015, the Pistons exercised their fourth-year team option on Bullock's rookie scale contract, extending the contract through the 2016–17 season.
 On December 19, he was assigned to the Grand Rapids Drive, the Pistons' D-League affiliate.
 He was recalled by the Pistons the next day.

 After hip and back issues delayed his 2016–17 season debut, Bullock appeared in just four games before being sidelined with another injury on November 25, 2016, having suffered a left knee meniscus tear against the Miami Heat two days earlier.
 On November 30, was ruled out for two to four months after requiring surgery to address the left meniscus tear.

 On July 14, 2017, Bullock re-signed with the Pistons.
 On December 17, 2017, he scored a career-high 20 points in a 114–110 win over the Orlando Magic.
 On December 30, 2017, he set a new career high with 22 points in a 93–79 win over the San Antonio Spurs.

 On November 11, 2018, Bullock had a career-high 23 points with six 3-pointers in a 113–103 loss to the Charlotte Hornets.
 He set a new career high with 24 points on December 17 against the Milwaukee Bucks, before surpassing that mark on December 19 with 33 points against the Minnesota Timberwolves.

 Los Angeles Lakers (2019)

 On February 6, 2019, Bullock was traded to the Los Angeles Lakers in exchange for Sviatoslav Mykhailiuk and a future second round draft pick.

 New York Knicks (2019–2021)

 On July 16, 2019, Bullock signed with the New York Knicks, and underwent successful surgery on the next day for a cervical disc herniation.
 In his debut with the Knicks on January 1, 2020, Bullock scored 11 points in a 117–93 win against the Portland Trail Blazers.

-Dallas Mavericks (2021–present)
+Dallas Mavericks (2021–2023)

 On August 6, 2021, Bullock signed with the Dallas Mavericks.
 He made his debut on October 21, 2021, in a 87–113 loss to the Atlanta Hawks, scoring three points.

+On July 12, 2023, Bullock was traded to the San Antonio Spurs as part of a three-team trade that sent Grant Williams to the Mavericks.
+However, he was waived by the Spurs on September 30.

+Houston Rockets (2023–2024)

+On October 4, 2023, Bullock signed with the Houston Rockets.